 Despite being a fellow-Arkansan, I’d never read True Grit or anything else by Portis.

 Continuing the Southern theme.
-Although she’s from Mississippi, not Arkansas, Welty write about the South I know.
+Although she’s from Mississippi, not Arkansas, Welty writes about the South I know.

 And finally, one book not in the picture because the good people at Harvard University Press haven’t sent it yet: Statius, Thebaid.
 Despite a life reading and teaching Latin, I’d never looked at the Thebaid until earlier this year, when Bryn Mawr asked me to fill in for a professor who couldn’t serve on a dissertation committee.
 I had about a month to read the dissertation and as much of the Thebaid as I could, and I was hooked.